 In EDI X12, the Interchange Control Header (ISA) is the beginning segment of EDI documents.
 It forms the first part of the interchange envelope, and all other EDI data is placed within the envelope.
 The purpose of the EDI ISA segment elements is to identify the sender and receiver, date, time, and control number information.
 The first order of business is the ISA ID.

 When you’re getting started, how do you identify your business entity or that of your trading partner via an ISA ID?
 How do you get the correct EDI ISA format?

-For companies new to EDI the ISA ID can be particularly challenging because it MUST be unique and there’s no central repository of master ISA IDs.
-Further, you must have your own ISA ID and that of your trading partner — which are designated as SENDER and RECEIVER in the X12.
+For companies new to EDI, the ISA ID can be particularly challenging because it MUST be unique on the network you’re trading on, and there’s no central repository of master ISA IDs.
+You’ll need your own ISA ID as well as the ID of your trading partner — which are designated as SENDER and RECEIVER in the X12.

 - DUNS number – (Dun & Bradstreet’s master Data Universal Numbering System)